Fentanyl Treatment Toronto

 According to the Government of Canada, Fentanyl and other Fentanyl-related substances is a major operator in the rising of the Opioid crisis.
 Because of its small stature, low costs and heavier euphoric result – the accessibility of this substance is mapping to youth all the way to older adults.
 No one is discriminated by this Addiction.

-Fentanyl Treatment at Addiction Rehab Toronto
+Fentanyl Treatment at Our Rehab

 At ART, our detox program is centered around a holistic approach that requires patience and thoughtfulness to ensure long term successful treatment.
 We understand that the decision to become sober can be uncomfortable as new emotions surface and physical withdrawal symptoms appear.
 Our team of nurses, counselors, and psychotherapists are consistent in ensuring a safe, respectful, non-judgemental and accepting attitude.